-AN AMENDMENT TO THE ZONING ORDINANCE RELATING TO GROWTH MANAGEMENT
+AN AMENDMENT TO THE ZONING ORDINANCE RELATING TO THE GROWTH MANAGEMENT ORDINANCE

-WHEREAS the Londonderry Planning Board voted on January 24, 2001 to recommend certain revisions to the Growth Management section of the Zoning Ordinance; and, WHEREAS the Londonderry Town Council is desirous of amending the Zoning Ordinance, Section XIII- Growth Management Ordinance, to include revisions to certain subsections of said Ordinance; and, WHEREAS the Londonderry Town Council is vested with the power to effect such changes to the Zoning Ordinance; and, WHEREAS the Town Council recognizes that such change will promote the orderly maintenance and update of the Zoning Ordinance;
+- WHEREAS the Londonderry Planning Board has voted to amend the Zoning Ordinance of the Town of Londonderry to reflect certain changes; more specifically, to revise Section XIII - Growth Management and Innovative Land Use Control; and, - WHEREAS the Londonderry Town Council is vested with the power to effect such changes to the Zoning Ordinance; and,

-NOW THEREFORE BE IT ORDAINED by the Town Council of the Town of Londonderry that Section XIII - Growth Management Ordinance, is revised as heretofore attached.
+NOW THEREFORE BE IT ORDAINED by the Town Council of the Town of Londonderry that the Zoning Ordinance of the Town of Londonderry, that amendments to Section XIII - Growth Management and Innovative Land use Control - Subsection 1305 - Planning Board Monitoring and Notification, and the addition of Subsection 1305.E as attached hereto is hereby adopted.

-Andrew P. Greco Chairman - Londonderry Town Council
+Daniel J. Vecchione Chairman - Londonderry Town Council